stanlymt/retropaddleball-site/src/support.md

 # Support

 Thank you for using Retro Paddle Ball!
-If you're experiencing any issues or have questions about the game, we're here to help.
+If you're experiencing any issues or have questions about the game, I'm here to help.

 ## Contact Information

-For any inquiries or assistance, please feel free to contact us:
+For any inquiries or assistance, please feel free to contact me:

 - By email: <span class="e-addr"><span class="e-part">hello</span><span class="e-special">[at]</span><span class="e-domain">retropaddleapp</span><span class="e-special">[dot]</span><span class="e-tld">com</span></span>